AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_classroom_ios.md

 [[AgoraChatClient sharedClient].roomManager muteMembers:@[@"userName"] muteMilliseconds:-1 fromChatroom:@"chatroomId" error:&error];

 // The chat room owner or admin can call unMuteChatRoomMembers to remove the specified user from the chat room mute list.
-// The unmuted member and all the other chat room admins or owner recieve the chatroomMuteListDidUpdate callback.
+// The unmuted member and all the other chat room admins or owner receive the chatroomMuteListDidUpdate callback.
 AgoraError *error = nil;
 [[AgoraChatClient sharedClient].roomManager unmuteMembers:@[@"userName"] fromChatroom:@"chatroomId" error:&error];